nsibuea/autojoindomain/README.md

 3. add other aws default policy required by ec2 such as AmazonSSMManagedInstanceCore, CloudWatchAgentAdminPolicy, AmazonEC2RoleforSSM
 4. create secret manager named prod/AD
 5. add the following secret key: UserID, PAssword, Domain, oupath, localpwd and their secret value to the secret manager.
-6. on EC2 instance AMI, add the
+6. on EC2 instance AMI, create new folder on c:\ named sorce (c:\source)
+7. add ssm agent installer to the folder c:\source (AmazonSSMAgentSetup.exe)